 You can also book directly with the hotel to increase your chances of getting an upgrade.
 Instead of using a discount travel website like Expedia, making your reservation directly with the hotel gives you a bit more leeway to negotiate that you may have made a mistake in selecting the room you reserved; the hotel desk clerk may be more inclined to help you get a better space free of charge since you've already shown your loyalty to the hotel.

 The Last Resort: Pay the Difference

 If all else fails, you can almost always pay for the upgrade if you think it is worth it.
 Unless a hotel is overbooked, you can typically ask for a room upgrade at the time of check-in and will be asked to pay the difference between your reservation fee and the new cost of the upgraded room.

-If all else fails pay for the upgrade if you think it is worth it.
-At Cosmopolitan Hotel the views are so amazing looking north that you will regret not having a terrace with a view of the fountains at Bellagio.
-Palazzo and Venetian both have large rooms that feel like mini suites so don't spend the extra money.
-Aria has some very nice corner suites that are more spacious than there regular rooms and the bathtubs are worth a little extra money at check-in.
+Some hotels along the Strip are certainly worth paying the higher costs for better rooms, though.
+For instance, at Cosmopolitan Hotel, the views are so amazing looking north that you will regret not having a terrace with a view of the fountains at Bellagio; meanwhile, Aria has some very nice corner suites that are more spacious than there regular rooms, and the bathtubs are worth a little extra money at check-in.
+However, places like Palazzo and Venetian both have large rooms that feel like mini-suites so you don't need to spend the extra money.